Navigate to program

 Belemnite fossils

-Wet candles are fossils of 10-armed belemnite squids that were widespread in shallow water in the warm Cretaceous Sea.
-The elongated cigar-shaped fossils, which are so abundant in the upwelling zone at Møns Klint, constitute the internal skeleton from the animal's hind body, and are therefore not – as one might be tempted to believe – the fossilized arms of the octopus.
+Belemnites are fossils of belemnite squids that were widespread in the warm Cretaceous Sea.
+The elongated cigar-shaped fossils that are so abundant at the water's edge at Møns Klint, was a limestone spike in the animal's back body, and is therefore not – as some believe – the fossilized arms of the octopus.

 Single coral